The Cheesecake Labs team’s goal is to provide you with the best version of your digital product. And there’s no one way of getting that right.

 - Dart (a type safe programming language, benefiting from fewer runtime errors)

 React Native is a development framework created by Facebook in 2015.
 It was conceived as an extension to Facebook’s original React framework, extending its capability to mobile.

 Better still, React is also the most “wanted” framework according to the Stack Overflow Developer Survey 2020, meaning we should see even greater adoption and talent development in the future.

 React Native provides a lot of power to its developers.
 It lets them create custom UI components and apply them across their application.
 However, this also means you need to make all those components from scratch.

-React Native comes with fewer off-the-shelf components than its alternatives.
+React Native comes with fewer off-the-shelf components versus Flutter and its alternatives.
 If you want to get up and running quickly, working with a framework that contains more components might be a better option.
 Or you could use React Native + a UI framework like Material UI or RNUI.
 The final result won’t be super customized, but it’ll help you achieve a sweet spot between bespoke builds and speedy time-to-market.

 More likely to break with new OS versions

 Your React Native app uses the phone’s native styling when rendering your UI.
 On one hand, this means your app will look great on devices where you know how the styling works.
 But on the other, every now and then you’ll be met with problems as operating systems update and change their styling.

 You’ll need to test your app’s user interface every time a new OS version is released.
 Google and Apple also change how their phone’s UI works at times, so you’ll need to adapt quickly to those changes too.

 Versus Flutter, the React Native ecosystem is enormous and provides a lot of pre-built packages for developers.
 While this lets them produce apps more quickly, it becomes a problem when a package developer stops updating their software.